Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

 The 404 page is very simply styled.
 It features a link styled as a button that directs the user back to the home page.

 ## Future Expansion
+The website is designed with expansion in mind.
+1. _Additional games_.
+There are four playable games currently available on the site.
+These games were chosen from ten that I have been working on as they are the most interesting and complete at the time of starting the project.
+The intention is to expand with further games.
+2. _Expanding current games_.
+  - Slap-a-Rabbit:
+    - Additional difficulty levels with a large board, more holes and more variety in speed.
+  - Rock, Paper, Scissors:
+    - Different game modes with an expanded range of choices, e.g. Rock, Paper, Scissors, Lizard, Spock.
+  - Dead Heads Memory Game:
+    - Additional levels with a larger board and more cards.
+    - New difficulty challenge including a timer so the user has to race against the clock.
+  - Space Invaders:
+    - Additional levels including different patterns for the invaders, different or increasing speeds, and new enemies.
+    - The option for a progressive game where new enemies are spawned either after a certain time or upon removal of all currently enemies and the score and lives are carried forward.
+3. _High scores_.
+A separate page where scores can be imported, stored and updated upon completion of a game.
+It could be unique to the individual user to track themselves or available to anyone who uses the site to compare and compete with other users, or both.
+This may have to include having users create profiles, or perhaps they could be prompted to enter their initials on completion of the game, like in an arcade.
+4. _Game sections_.
+Currently unnecessary, but if the website were to expand there could be the potential to include game categories, e.g.:
+  - Having separate single-player or multiplayer sections so that users can browse games they can play against other people.
+  - Device specific categories.
+Not all games are suited to touchscreens.
+While they can be adapted in some ways, like Space Invaders, it may be necessary in some cases to state clearly to users whether they can play a particular game on their device.
+  5. _Support or contact page_.
+If a website such as this were to be available to users in real life, a method for users to report bugs or ask for help would be necessary.

 # Design